Aliases for ANK1 Gene

 GeneCards Summary for ANK1 Gene

 ANK1 (Ankyrin 1) is a Protein Coding gene.
 Diseases associated with ANK1 include Spherocytosis, Type 1 and Hereditary Spherocytosis.
-Among its related pathways are Transport to the Golgi and subsequent modification and Metabolism of proteins.
+Among its related pathways are Metabolism of proteins and Transport to the Golgi and subsequent modification.
 Gene Ontology (GO) annotations related to this gene include enzyme binding and structural constituent of cytoskeleton.
-An important paralog of this gene is ANK3.
+An important paralog of this gene is ANK2.

 Attaches integral membrane proteins to cytoskeletal elements; binds to the erythrocyte membrane protein band 4.2, to Na-K ATPase, to the lymphocyte membrane protein GP85, and to the cytoskeletal proteins fodrin, tubulin, vimentin and desmin.
 Erythrocyte ankyrins also link spectrin (beta chain) to the cytoplasmic domain of the erythrocytes anion exchange protein; they retain most or all of these binding functions.

 [Isoform Mu17]: Together with obscurin in skeletal muscle may provide a molecular link between the sarcoplasmic reticulum and myofibrils.